-Today’s POP RESCUE is the 1986 Christmas album, Christmasing by American singer Shirley Caesar, but would this album be full of festive cheer, or like a sad salad?
+Today’s POP RESCUE from an unknown fate is the 1986 Christmas album, Christmasing by American singer Shirley Caesar, but would this album be full of festive cheer, or like a sad New Year salad?
 Read on..

 This 10 track LP opens with the title track Won’t You Come A Christmasing.
 This is a slick, mid-tempo track featuring the Clark Sisters.
 It oozes with plenty of Christmas lyrics, soaring strings and heavenly backing vocals feature throughout, and to be honest Shirley’s vocals remind me of Dina Carroll meets Jimmy Scott, and make light work of this gentle saunter.
 This song was released as a 7″ promo, rather than a full single.